alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 ## Closure of Participation

+### Closure of Conversation

-1. The set of participants in a conversation **SHALL NOT** be increased except by the intentional action of one or more existing participants.
+The set of participants
+in a conversation
+**SHALL NOT** be increased
+except by the intentional action of one or more existing participants.

-1. 2E2ESM solutions **MUST** provide each participant entity with means to review or delete the full set of clients or devices that can access their message PCASM.
-1. E2ESM solutions **MUST** provide each participant entity with notifications or a complete history of all changes to their set of clients or devices.
+### Closure of Devices

+2E2ESM solutions
+**MUST** provide
+each participant entity
+with means
+to review or delete
+any or all clients or devices
+that can access
+their message PCASM.

+### Notification and Awareness

+E2ESM solutions
+**MUST** provide
+each participant entity
+with notifications
+or a complete history
+of all changes
+to the set of
+any or all clients or devices
+that can access
+their message PCASM.

 # Definitions